-The old technical school, located on the Athlone road (N55) is one of the oldest schools in the country.
+The Maria Edgeworth Centre is located in the old technical school, located on the Athlone road (N55) is one of the oldest schools in the country.
 It was built in 1840 as a national school.
 There were no indoor toilets and no playground, the children played in the Fair Green.
 Richard Hyland taught in the school from 1910 to 1953, in the second classroom, Richards wife taught from 1933 to 1953.
 Master Forde taught in the school before 1933.
 In the 1940s the school was condemned.
 There were two pillars put in the centre of the lower half of the school to keep up the ceiling.
 Later they were removed and the building is still standing.
 During the war all town names had to be erased.
 The plaque which was at the front of the school with the name Edgeworthstown had to be covered with tar so nobody would recognise it.
 The building retains many of its original features such as the stone exterior, stone staircase and the narrow gateway.
 The vocational committee took over the school for night classes.
 Now the school is owned by the Development Association who acquired it from the Edgeworth family and has developed it into a Visitors Centre and a place of culture and recreation for the community.
 The old schoolhouse (located on the N55 Athlone Road) is one of the oldest schools in the country, having been built in 1840.
 It served as a national (primary) school until the early 1950s and in recent years the old schoolhouse was acquired by the Development Association from the Edgeworth family.
-The school and the adjoining fair green are being developed into a visitor’s centre and a place of culture and recreation for the community.
+The school and the adjoining fair green have been developed into a visitor’s centre and a place of culture and recreation for the community.
 The school building retains many of its original features such as stone exterior, staircase, and the narrow entrance gate and it houses an Edgeworth Portrait Gallery and other memorabilia.
-For local information please contact the Edgeworthstown Development Association at 043 71801.
-Open all year, Mon-Fri, 9:30-5:00.
+For local information please contact the Edgeworthstown Development Association at 00353 43 71801 or go to Maria Edgeworth Centre.